Faculty of Biomedical Sciences at a glance

 - the Institute of Public Health (IPH);

 The Center of Advanced Studies on Entrepreneurship in Biomedicine (CASE BioMed) adds to the medical and scientific education at the Faculty by offering advanced programmes in innovation and entrepreneurship.

-Mario Bianchetti, Dean of the Faculty of Biomedical Sciences
+Mario Bianchetti, First Dean of the Faculty of Biomedical Sciences

 Faculty Associate Institutions are the European School for Advanced Studies in Ophthalmology (ESASO), which offers specialised training in ophthalmology since 2008, and the Sasso Corbaro Foundation, which conducts training, research, documentation and consultation in the field of medical humanities and clinical ethics since the year 2000.